imagej/imagej.github.io/pages/BioVoxxel_Toolbox.md

 Remark: The pseudo flat field correction menu command links to the plugin with the same name under {% include bc content='Plugins |
-BioVoxxel' %} (necessary to additionally download from the BioVoxxel update site together with the Toolbox).
+BioVoxxel'%} (necessary to additionally download from the BioVoxxel update site together with the Toolbox).

 Advantage of the Pseudo flat field correction: This is now recordable